 I still type on a computer that has parts from all around the world, they put

-I wear shoes with a rubber sole and ohh my UGG boots apparently those sheep weren’t too happy to give me there skin to wear around my feet.
+I wear shoes with a rubber sole, and oh my UGG boots apparently those sheep weren’t too happy to give me their skin to wear around my feet.

 You get the big picture: It is not about perfection, it is about making better choices.

-But by no means this is a women dominating field.
-It affects all of us and we all need to step up and make a difference.
+But by no means, this is a woman dominating field.
+It affects all of us, and we all need to step up and make a difference.
 This is not how mother earth intended for us to use her.